 How to get around Hawaii on a budget:

-You do not NEED to rent a car in Oahu.
+You do not NEED to rent a car when traveling in Oahu, Hawaii.
 It is not necessary.
 Oahu has a great bus system/public transportation known as TheBus and it goes basically everywhere on the island including the airport, and yes even Pearl Harbor.
 This is how we got around the island majority of the time.
-The fare is pretty cheap also.
+The fare is super cheap and budget friendly.
 It’s only $2.50 each way per adult, youth ages 6-17 are $1.25 each way, and children 5 and under are free.